 Bella Hadid Had A Flirty Moment With Miguel At VS Show Just Days After Reuniting With The Weeknd

 Does Bella Hadid have her eye on Miguel?
-The pair shared a super cute moment during the Victoria’s Secret Fashion Show and now we can’t help but wonder if these two are the next hot couple!
+They shared a super cute moment during the VS Fashion Show and now we’re wondering if these two are the next hot couple!

 Bella Hadid, 21, might have her eye on someone new, even despite reuniting with her ex, The Weekend, just recently.
 During the 2017 Victoria’s Secret Fashion Show on Tuesday, November 29, the supermodel had a very flirty exchange with none other than singer Miguel, 32.
 It all went down during Miguel’s performance, in which the sexy models strutted their stuff around him on stage.
 However, when Bella came out on the catwalk, Miguel made a beeline for her while he was singing.
 Without missing a beat Miguel offered Bella his hand, and in a flirty return she pointed right at him before taking it.
 The pair held hands as Bella made her way down the rest of the catwalk, and she even started to dance by doing a little shimmy and putting her free hand up over her head.
 Sexy!